surgical-robotics-ai/surgical_robotics_challenge/docs/camera_conventions.md

 ## AMBF camera frames vs Opencv camera frame

-To use Opencv 3D calibration functions it is necessary to convert between the AMBF and the Opencv camera conventions.
-As seen in the figure below the AMBF camera frames has the minus X axis towards the image plane, Y towards the right (horizontal axis) and Z upwards (vertical axis).
+To use Opencv 3D calibration functions, it is necessary to convert between the AMBF and the Opencv camera conventions.
+As seen in the figure below, the AMBF camera frames has the minus X axis towards the image plane, Y towards the right (horizontal axis) and Z upwards (vertical axis).
 On the other hand, Opencv has the Z axis towards the image plane, the X axis toward the right and the minus Y axis upward.
 Conversion, from the AMBF convention to the OPENCV convention can be achieved with

 ````python
     F = np.array([[0, 1, 0, 0], [0, 0, -1, 0], [-1, 0, 0, 0], [0, 0, 0, 1]])